authelia/authelia/docs/configuration/session/redis.md

 This is a session provider.
 By default Authelia uses an in-memory provider.
 Not configuring redis leaves Authelia [stateful](../../features/statelessness.md).
 It's important in highly available scenarios to configure this option and we highly recommend it in production environments.
-It requires you to setup [redis] as well.
+It requires you setup [redis] as well.

 ## Configuration